pridevel/slate/source/index.html.md

 my_other_arr = [1,2, "new", ["hie",5],55,100];

 ```
+### Displaying Elements of Array
-Now we will see how to iterate through the Arrays.
+Now we will see how to iterate through the elements of an Array.
 A more useful iterator is the **.each** method, which can apply an expression to each element of an object, one at a time.
 The syntax looks like this:

 object.each { |item| # Do something }